Fair Heritage: Digital Methods, Scholarly Editing and Tools for Cultural and Natural Heritage

 The purpose of the conference is to bring together multiple research communities and stakeholders working with Open Science and FAIR principles in the context of heritage studies.
 As advocated by the European Commission, FAIR principles play a decisive role to define guidelines and valuable tools for managing data in robust ways.
 We are particularly interested in research questions addressing both methodological and application challenges emerging from data management practices (e.g., data modeling, sharing, integration, analysis, etc.).
 The conference will provide guidance and ensure the sustainability and implementation of the FAIR model in the context of the European Open Science Cloud.
 For this purpose to be achieved, the conference will host practical sessions where participants can familiarize with existing methods and tools, and can present their own applications.

-This international conference is organised in the framework of the INTELLIGENCE DES PATRIMOINES ARD 2020 Programme and also related to the Consortium MASA.
+This international conference is organised in the framework of the INTELLIGENCE DES PATRIMOINES ARD 2020 Programme and the MASA Consortium.

-- Dr Emilio Maria Sanfilippo, LE STUDIUM Research Fellows / ARD 2020 INTELLIGENCE DES PATRIMOINES Programme
+- Dr Emilio Maria Sanfilippo, LE STUDIUM Research Fellow / ARD 2020 INTELLIGENCE DES PATRIMOINES Programme

-IN RESIDENCE AT: Research Fellows at the Center for Advanced Renaissance Studies (CESR) / CNRS, University of Tours - FR
+IN RESIDENCE AT: Center for Advanced Renaissance Studies (CESR) / CNRS, University of Tours - FR